DOMESTIC VIOLENCE SERVICES

 Believe in Success focuses on building technical, confidence, and mindfulness skills — and it is all done in a community setting.
 Our technical skills classes include career development, financial mobility, and Tech Goes Home, a technical-skills-building curriculum that culminates with each participant receiving a laptop.
 We incorporate mindfulness activities into each day including yoga and creative art, all with a goal of building a personal self-care toolkit.

 Believe in Success offers three tiers of programming:

-TIER 1 - Drop-In Model: Our introductory level to Believe In Success is where trauma informed classes/workshops meet survivors where they are at in their lives.
+TIER 1 - Drop-In Model: Our introductory level to Believe In Success is where trauma informed classes meet survivors where they are at in their lives.
 For 8 weeks, survivors develop awareness of qualities they have always possessed—resilience, strength—while practicing skills such as self-advocacy, regulation, and confidence building.

-TIER 3 – Alumni Engagement: Our graduate level to Believe In Success is for alumni to continue to receive opportunities and resources to maintain or further themselves through their education or occupation/career through engaging with the other levels of our BIS community.
+TIER 3 – Alumni Engagement: Our graduate level in Believe In Success is for alumni to continue to receive opportunities and resources to maintain or further themselves.
+Graduates have the opportunity to engage with the other levels of our BIS community by leading classes.

 Want to make a referral or learn more?
 Email Peter Tam, Director of Programs at email@example.com.

 Renewal House is a domestic violence shelter for individuals and families who are fleeing from domestic violence.

 In operation since 1980, Renewal House was one of the first domestic violence shelters in the state to provide shelter for male survivors, and we now work closely with programs across Greater Boston in order to bring culturally-responsive and LGBTQ-inclusive advocacy and counseling to those we serve.

 Renewal House Hotline